DigitalState/Platform/README.md

 3. **Boot** the SDK container and **enter** the console.
 4. **Execute** pre-built Ansible commands to help with various orchestration tasks.

+## Requirements

+If you are running Windows on your local machine, Windows 10 with HyperV is required.

 ## Installation

 1. To begin, you will need to install Git (for [Windows](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#_installing_on_windows), for [Mac](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#_installing_on_mac), for [Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#_installing_on_linux)) and Docker (for [Windows](https://www.docker.com/docker-windows), for [Mac](https://docs.docker.com/docker-for-mac), for [Linux](https://docs.docker.com/engine/installation/#server)) on your local machine.

+> Note: Docker Toolbox for Windows and Mac is not compatible.

 2. Open a command prompt and clone the repository: